Azure-Samples/api-management-schema-import/README.md

 * Iterates through schemas in json file and upload to the APIM service using HTTP calls.
 * Tools fails on first failure

-### PowerShell tool to upload generated XML Schemas
+### PowerShell tool to generate WSDL merged files and upload them to APIM
 This Powershell script(batchWsdlProcessor.ps1) provides the following features:
 * The tool accepts three command line parameters:
     * Full path of json config file that should look like: